jamieweb/travis-ci_csp-tester/README.md

 You do not need to include the scheme, hostname or domain.
 Just the path is required like in the examples above.
 If you want to exclude the root path (i.e. the homepage), just put `/` into the relevant exclusions file.

 You can use either file or both at the same time, the script checks inside both of them for each report.

+**Note that this will not exclude reports from Report URI, only from the build log output.**

 ## File Names